mehmetcesitli/WhereDidIPark/README.md

 - Retrieval of location information using Geolocation.
 - Saving and using key-value pairs using shared preferences.

-Feel free to use and improve it.
+Feel free to test and use it.